arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/environmental-monitor-application-note/content.md

 In the code snippet shown before:

 - The `ArduinoCloud.update()` function ensures that the Cloud connection is maintained and any updates to the sensor data are sent to the Arduino Cloud.
-- Every 10 seconds, the `readSensors()` function is called to read sensor data and update the cloud variables.
+- The `readSensors()` function is called every 10 seconds to read sensor data and update the Cloud variables.

 ### Cloud Variables Update

-The `readSensors()` function handles reading data from the sensors and updating the Arduino Cloud variables.
+The `readSensors()` function reads data from the sensors and updates the Arduino Cloud variables.
 It also changes the RGB LED color of the Portenta C33 board based on AQI levels.

 ```arduino
 void readSensors() {